Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 <p align="center">
 <img src="http://i.imgur.com/iNHJDhO.jpg" alt="Formation flying" width="600"/>
-<figcaption>Demo Cutlass's using flocking to maintain formation.</figcaption>
+Demo Cutlass's using flocking to maintain formation.
 </p>

 Flocking is an advanced behavior that allows formation-like flying and collision avoidance with friendly vehicles in the "flock".